terremoth/my-cheatsheets/security.md

 ## Behavioural Security

 - Never buy in websites that don't have HTTPS in their URL's
 - Never click links in your emails unless you can see the true URL and know the sender.
-If in doubt, copy the text URL and put yourself in the web browser
 - Prefer buy things using the store apps instead of the web
 - Prefer to use apps that don't have ads, so they can't track you (what/when/how you're using your stuff)
-- Always have in mind that are bad people always trying to hack you all the time, so never give them any chance to do this
+- Always have in mind that there are bad people always trying to hack you all the time, so never give them any chance to do this
 - Never connect to password-unprotected WiFi because your data can be tracked and be seen.
 It is common to see WiFi public and open in hotels, airports and coffee shops
 - Do not open files people send you in emails unless you are 100% sure that doesn't contain any malware.
 If in doube, ask your antivires or online antivirus services to scan before open